Variational closures for composite homogenised fluid flows: Examples

 respectively, which are the evolution of the drift vorticity two-form and its pullback.
 The equivalence of the vorticity equations \eqref{vorticityequiv1}, \eqref{vorticityequiv2} can be verified using the stochastic Lie chain rule \eqref{eq:stoch lie chain} and the composite transport identity \eqref{eq:comp transport}.
-To recover $\ob{u}_t$ and $u_t$ from $\ob{q}_t$ and $q_t$, respectively, two \emph{different} Biot Savart laws need to be used.
+To recover $\bar{u}_t$ and $u_t$ from $\bar{q}_t$ and $q_t$, respectively, two \emph{different} Biot--Savart laws need to be used.
 Namely, we have

-That is, $\ob{u}_t$ and $\ob{q}_t$ are related by a random Biot Savart law whose randomness are generated by the stochastic flow of diffeomorphisms $\Xi_t$. \begin{remark}[] We remark that the mean vorticity equation \eqref{vorticityequiv1} with the random coefficient Biot Savart law \eqref{eq:random biot savart} form a closed set of random coefficient PDE.
-This is in contrast however, to the mean velocity formulation which is given by the SPDE \eqref{meaneuler} where the stochastic integrals exist purely as pressure forces. \end{remark} Working in three dimensions, $\mcal{D} \subset \mathbb{R}^3$, we define the helicity
+That is, $\bar{u}_t$ and $\bar{q}_t$ are related by a random-coefficient Biot--Savart law whose randomness are generated by the stochastic flow of diffeomorphisms $\Xi_t$. \begin{remark}[] We remark that the mean vorticity equation \eqref{vorticityequiv1} with the random-coefficient Biot--Savart law \eqref{eq:random Biot--Savart} form a closed set of random-coefficient PDE.
+This is in contrast however, to the mean velocity formulation which is given by the SPDE \eqref{meaneuler} where the stochastic integrals exist purely as pressure forces. \end{remark} \paragraph{Helicity dynamics} Working in three dimensions, $\mcal{D} \subset \mathbb{R}^3$, we define the helicity

 which measures the linkage number of the vorticity field lines.
 Through direct calculations, we have